 Sheeptracks is a challenging 27-30km distance race introduced in 2018.
-With unmarked trails throughout, the course traverses the the Clwydian Range visiting checkpoints positioned to offer a wide scope of route choice.
-The most efficient racing line has been designed to follow the wonderful natural lines created by the master path builders, our wonderful welsh mountain sheep.
-The course changes every year to keep the race from growing stale and gives me something to do over the dark winter months 😉
+With unmarked trails throughout, the course visits checkpoints positioned to offer a wider scope of route choice than traditional fell races.
+Where possible most efficient racing line has been designed, in part, to follow the wonderful natural lines created by the master path builders, our wonderful welsh mountain sheep.
+The course is new every year to keep the race from growing stale and gives me something to do over the dark winter months 😉

-The local Mountain Rescue team NEWSAR provides first aid & safety cover and any proceeds from the race are donated to the team (as well as a slice to WFRA).
+The local Mountain Rescue team NEWSAR provides first aid & safety cover and any proceeds from the race are donated to the team.

 This is a challenging race in winter in an upland area.
 Although not as exposed as more mountainous areas, the weather and visibility could well be poor hence we are asking you to have previous experience to sign up for this race.
 Relevant experience could be from other AL/AM fell races or equivalent mountain running.
 Orienteering experience will be beneficial as several of the checkpoints are not in well trodden places (apart from by baa-lambs).

 The course is laid out like a single day mountain marathon hence could form a good training event for those looking to progress to these longer events.